Why is my shrub

 Inspect the shrub

-Closely examine the shrub for any visible signs of problems, such as discolored leaves, wilting, or pests.
+Closely examine the leaves, stems, and soil to look for signs of the issue, such as discoloration, wilting, or pests.

 2. 2